Fukagawa Matsuri

 The “Water-Splashing Festival”

-The festival showcases some of Japan's most impressive portable shrines.
-The Tomioka Hachiman-gū is known to have the heaviest mikoshi in the Kantō region, weighing 4.5 tons.
-It is decorated with diamonds, sapphires and rubies, and is worth over a billion yen.
-Due to its enormous weight and value, this particular mikoshi is typically displayed at the shrine rather than carried through the streets.
+The Fukagawa Matsuri is renowned for its impressive mikoshi processions and large-scale religious ceremonies.
+Tomioka Hachimangū is known for possessing one of the heaviest mikoshi in the Kantō region, weighing approximately 4.5 tons.
+Lavishly decorated with precious materials such as gold fittings and gemstones, it is valued at over one billion yen.
+Owing to its exceptional weight and value, this mikoshi is generally displayed at the shrine and is not carried during the procession.

 At Hey Japan!, we strive to keep the events listed on our website as current as possible.
 However, it is important to note that event organizers may make changes to their plans, including cancelling events, altering schedules, or modifying admission requirements, without prior notice.
 To ensure that you have the most accurate information, we recommend checking official websites before attending any events.